-If you have enabled encryption on the DWL-G520M, you must also enable encryption on all wireless devices in the network in order to establish a wireless connection.
+If you have enabled Encryption on the DWL-122, you must also enable encryption on all wireless devices in the network in order to establish a wireless connection.

-The encryption settings are: 64-,128- bit.
-Make sure that the encryption bit level is the same on the router and the DWL-G520M.

-Make sure that the SSID on the wireless router (if you have one in your network) and the DWL-G520M are exactly the same.
-If they are not, wireless connection will not be established.
+- The Encryption settings are: 64 or 128-bit.
+Make sure that the encryption bit level is the same on the Access Point or Router and the DWL-122. - Make sure that the SSID on the Access Point or Router (if you have one in your network) and the DWL-122 are exactly the same.
+If they are not, a wireless connection will not be established.
 The default SSID is default.